 Master of Arts in Art History (MA)

 The M.A. in Art History is a two-year program of study offering a broad range of courses in art history, with many opportunities for advanced study and independent research.
 The Art History M.A. degree provides a comprehensive foundation in western art, as well as critical, cultural, and visual theories and methodologies.
-Our nationally-recognized faculty specialize in Classical, Medieval, Renaissance and Baroque Europe, American, and Modern and Contemporary art.
+Our nationally-recognized faculty specialize in Classical, Renaissance and Baroque Europe, American, and Modern and Contemporary art.

 Our M.A. program develops skills in critical thinking and visual analysis applicable to a wide range of professional and civic pursuits.
 The M.A. is a necessary preliminary degree for the PhD in art history, but it’s also increasingly a requirement for entry-level employment in many arts-related fields.
 Our recent M.A. graduates are now studying at Cornell University, Columbia University, the University of Oklahoma, and are employed as teachers at colleges, at New York galleries, and as lawyers.